aws-samples/sample-neurosymbolic-text-to-SQL-with-symbolic-planner/README.md

 > {COUNT(id) | ∃ id,name,age (id,name,age ∈ Employees ∧ age >= 30)}

-Given this _target_ DRC expression and a set of degenerate DRC expressions, one per DB table, we use a symbolic planner to find a tree of [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra) (RA) operators that convert the tables into the target relation.
+Given this _target_ DRC expression and a set of degenerate DRC expressions, one per DB table, we use a symbolic planner to find a tree of [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra) (RA) operators (join, project, select, etc.) that convert the tables into the target relation.
 Finally we convert this tree of RA operators into a SQL query (and simplify it).

 The pipeline: